SalamOsman/bulk-transcriptomics-pipelines/README.md

-# Differential gene expression analysis of TCGA datasets.
+# Differential gene expression analysis of TCGA datasets

 A comprehensive analysis of the differential gene expression matrix from The Cancer Genome Atlas (TCGA) repository.